 Out of the entrepreneurs in our audience who do currently have an online business, the vast majority of them sell physical products rather than digital products.
 This comes as no surprise to us as our content primarily focuses on helping entrepreneurs start ecommerce businesses that sell physical products, but we’re noticing a rising interest in people wanting to learn more about what kind of digital product options exist and how to get started selling digital products rather than physical products.

-The type of business model merchants use to sell their products is important to know because it dictates how so many other aspects of their business will operate, so we were very intrigued to ask this question from our audience this year.
+The type of business model merchants use to sell their products is important to know because it dictates how so many other aspects of their business will operate, so we love observing the results of this question—especially as merchant sourcing method trends come and go.

-A small majority of our audience mainly dropships their products, which comes as no surprise as it’s one of the most accessible ways to acquire products to sell online, and it’s one of the most efficient ways to start an online business, especially if a merchant is starting their very first online business.
-We’ve discussed dropshipping at length in our Dropshipping 101: What is Dropshipping? article, so we recommend checking that out if you want to learn more about the dropshipping business model.
+A small majority of our audience dropships their products, and we see that this has grown slightly since last year when just 32% of our audience dropshipped their products.
+This comes as no surprise as it’s one of the most accessible ways to acquire products to sell online, and it’s one of the most efficient ways to start an online business, especially if a merchant is starting their very first online business.

 No matter which business model you choose, besides making products yourself, you’re going to have to find the right supplier for your business to source products from, so if you’re looking to get started sourcing your products via dropshipping, wholesaling or manufacturing, we recommend checking out our curated supplier directories: